AnyaLang/SBB_ML/README.md

 Configuration: LogisticRegression(C=10, penalty='l1', solver='saga')
 Purpose: To assess the impact of l1 regularization, which promotes sparsity in the model coefficients, potentially improving model interpretability and performance on sparse data sets.

-We used "saga" as it showed slightly higher results than "lbfgs" in this scenario.
+We used "saga" as it showed slightly higher results than "lbfgs" in the first training.

 **4. Model Evaluation and Results**